ABR’s legal eagle, Andrew Dalton, discusses the legality of riding on pavements for access to private property

 A police officer came to my house as a neighbour had complained that I was riding my bike on the pavement to get access to my home where I park my bike in my garden.
 Before I respond, am I actually doing anything wrong?

 The law is clear.
 Section 34 of the Road Traffic Act 1988 forbids riding over land which is not a highway.
 This is what gets you nicked if you ride across Dartmoor, a village green or a public park.
 It also applies to pavements, beaches and all the other places people do not customarily drive.
 However, there is an exception which is limited to 15 yards of travel if you are travelling to park.
 Therefore unless your ride across the pavement covers more than 15 yards you are in the clear.

-Strangely enough, parking your bike on the highway, which is apparently what your neighbour wants you to do, is technically the offence of obstructing the highway.
-Whilst a technical offence, it is never enforced, but if your troublesome neighbour objects you could make your relationship even worse by pointing out that his parking on the highway is an offence, whereas your conduct is not.
+Strangely enough parking your bike on the highway, which is apparently what your neighbour wants you to do, is technically the offence of obstructing the highway.
+While a technical offence it is never enforced, but if your trouble-some neighbour objects you could make your relationship even worse by pointing out that parking on the highway is an offence, whereas your conduct is not.

 In conclusion, unless you are using your bike in an antisocial way, distressing or harassing your neighbours and your ‘off-roading’ is less than 15 yards and for the purposes of parking off the road, you are absolutely NOT committing an offence.
 Neither are any other motorcyclists or motorists who, for the purpose of access to your land, even without your permission, committing an offence if they ride on the pavement with the intention of parking on private land.